wasabi315/coverage-checking/README.md

   (—        ◂ cons — — ◂ ⌈⌉) ∷
   []

--- Q is exhaustive, so we get a total matching function of type `∀ vs → Match Q vs` inside the inj₁ _ : decNonExhaustive Q ≡ Left (Erased (the (∀ vs → Match Q vs) _)) _ = refl
+-- Q is exhaustive, so we get a total matching function of type `∀ vs → Match Q vs` _ : decNonExhaustive Q ≡ Left (Erased (the (∀ vs → Match Q vs) _)) _ = refl